mikechambers/adb-mcp/README.md

 The project is not endorsed by nor supported by Adobe.

 It has been tested with Claude desktop (Mac and Windows) from Anthropic, and allows Claude to control Adobe Photoshop.
-Theoretically, it should work with any AI App / LLM that supports the MCP protocol.
+Theoretically, it should work with any AI App / LLM that supports the MCP protocol, and is built in a way to support other Adobe applications (such as Illustrator, InDesign and Premeire).

 Example use cases include:

 -   Giving Claude step by step instruction on what to do in Photoshop, providing a conversational based interface (particularly useful if you are new to Photoshop).
--   Giving Claude a task (create an instagram post that looks like a Polariod image, create a double exposure) and letting it create it from start to finish.
+-   Giving Claude a task (create an instagram post that looks like a Polariod image, create a double exposure) and letting it create it from start to finish to use as a template.
 -   Asking Claude to generate custom Photoshop tutorials for you, by creating an example file, then step by step instructions on how to recreate.
 -   As a Photoshop utility tool (have Claude rename all of your layers into a consistent format)